 This coulda been Vanna White’s next Big gig In The Sky, if the scaffolding was not so high.
 So this is how the project went, by the letters and numbers, of get Trump’s name erased from the Kennedy Center.
 The $250 bill might be tougher.
 Sad but true.
 So, What are there more of going on right now, wars or Trump pet construction projects?

 So the wall is down.
 Of letters, that is.
 Not down by Mexico.
 Cemented into the concrete.
 Of the Kennedy Center.
-(Near where a now defunct wrestling arena sits.
-On a bloodied White House lawn.)
+Where music has sat.
+(Near where a now defunct wrestling arena rusts in peace.
+Or a bloodied White House lawn.
+With leftover paper cups and plates, more likely bowls and small utensils, anyone?)
 Or more ornate than inside?
-A tarp the size of Pennsylvania, the predominant battle state, covers them.
+A tarp the size of Pennsylvania, the predominant battle state, covers workers as they chip.
 So geez, how big are the letters?
 Four times 50 living workers high?
-But now none remain, or so we were told.
+But now none remain, or so we are told by flunkies.
 Or is there a token one?
 Is it a vowel?

 The letters, each in its place, one by one, have been replaced.
 (By court order.
 As The Donald lost one.)
 Perfectly in cadence and meter.
 And now, the politics have shifted.
 The rulers are measured differently.
 But the size remains the same.
 As far as length of the name.
 With grandeur, in yards not inches.
 So they now spell …